SouthPoleTelescope/slacklogging/README.md

 (https://www.npmjs.com/package/slack-history-export)

 We have a modified captive version of this module which is installed locally within the slacklogging folder.
-I've edited it to do some light preprocessing to make the rendering of the HTML easier.
+I've edited it to do some light preprocessing to make rendering the HTML easier.

 `slacklogger.sh` takes care of the installation and setup.